-This course provides a supervised work experience for child care students and CDA candidates.
-Students are expected to demonstrate competence in the CDA functional areas: safety, health, learning environment, physical development, cognitive development, and communication.
-Students are required to be employed in a licensed child care center with infants and toddlers or preschoolers, or licensed family child care home.
-Observations will be completed at the work site by a practicum instructor during regular hours of operation using the standards for the Child Development Associate national child care credential.
+In this course, students work in a licensed child care facility for a minimum of 120 clock hours.
+Placement is not provided by the college.
+Students will demonstrate competence in the CDA functional areas: safety, health, learning environment, working with families, program management and professionalism during a supervised work experience.
+Documentation of 120 clock hours of experience in a licensed child care center with infants and toddlers or preschoolers, or licensed family child care home is required.
+Observations are completed at the work site by a practicum instructor during regular hours of operation using CDA standards.
+Concurrent enrollment in CCP 122 is required.